 With all that info, where do you focus?
 Here are 3 vital ecommerce statistics that you should track and understand to build and manage your online business.
 Ready?
 Let’s go!

 Know Your Conversion Killers: Shipping Charges and Account Creation

-It’s a fact: 28% of shoppers will abandon their carts if they encounter sudden and/or unexpected shipping cost – and it’s the number one reason for cart abandonment.
+It’s a fact: 28 percent of shoppers will abandon their carts if they encounter sudden and/or unexpected shipping costs – and it’s the number one reason for cart abandonment.
 It’s not that shoppers won’t or don’t want to pay for shipping (they know it costs money to have something driven or air-freighted from the other end of the country!), but when the costs are not stated upfront, it can be upsetting.
-Be open, upfront and clear about shipping costs and display them before checkout.
+Be open, upfront, and clear about shipping costs and display them before checkout.

 Account creation is another conversion killer.
-Lengthy forms, too many details and compulsory registration are a sure deterrent.
-23% of users will abandon checkout if they have to create a new account.
+Lengthy forms, too many details, and compulsory registration are a sure deterrent.
+Twenty-three percent of users will abandon checkout if they have to create a new account.
 So, be understanding, and allow customers – especially first-timers – to check out as a guest and get their stuff without much hassle.

-Cart abandonment is a perennial problem, and the 2015 abandonment rates stands at a high 68%, according to IBM.
+Cart abandonment is a perennial problem, and the 2015 abandonment rate stands at a high 68 percent, according to IBM.
 That accounts for nearly three-fourths of all customers who add items to their carts!
-Cart abandonment rates have always hovered between the 59%-71% mark, and the main reasons are, as mentioned above, unexpected shipping costs and compulsory account creation.
+Cart abandonment rates have always hovered between the 59-71 percent mark, and the main reasons are, as mentioned above, unexpected shipping costs and compulsory account creation.
 Most abandonment problems arise at the final phase of the checkout process because shoppers have to enter data they don’t want to share or aren’t prepared to share, or they encounter an unexpected cost.

 Average Order Value